SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 ## Installation
 1. [Install the SonarScanner for Jenkins via the Jenkins Update Center](https://plugins.jenkins.io/sonar).
-1. Configure your SonarQube server(s)
+1. Configure your SonarQube server(s):
-   * Log into Jenkins as an administrator and go to Manage Jenkins > Configure System
+   1. Log into Jenkins as an administrator and go to **Manage Jenkins > Configure System**.
-   * Scroll down to the SonarQube configuration section, click on Add SonarQube, and add the values you're prompted for.
+   1. Scroll down to the SonarQube configuration section, click **Add SonarQube**, and add the values you're prompted for.
-   * The server authentication token should be created as a 'Secret Text' credential
+   1. The server authentication token should be created as a 'Secret Text' credential.

 ## Analyzing a .NET solution
 **Global Configuration**